Caribbean nation of St. Lucia quarantines cruise ship over measles case

 The international vessel-monitoring website MarineTraffic.com also showed that a Panamanian-flagged passenger ship identified as SMV Freewinds docked in port near the St. Lucia capital of Castries.
 The website indicated the ship was headed next to the island of Dominica.

-The Church of Scientology website describes the Tradewinds as a floating “religious retreat ministering the most advanced level of spiritual counseling in the Scientology religion.”
-It says it’s home port is Curacao.
+The Church of Scientology website describes the Freewinds as a floating “religious retreat ministering the most advanced level of spiritual counseling in the Scientology religion.”
+It says its home port is Curacao.

 Church officials did not immediately respond to efforts by Reuters seeking comment on the situation.